MiclAnglz/DigitalForm/README.md

 Technologies for Web Applications - Minor Project

-Task: Create a digital version for the form below.
+<strong>Task:</strong> Create a digital version for the form below.

 A more detailed description of the task can be found in the "projectBrief" folder.